Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

 \subsection{Discussion}

 The key findings of this study can be summarized as follows.
+First, relative backward predictability and conditional PMI yield qualitatively similar effects on reduction, with both measures exhibiting an inverse relationship with word duration.
+Crucially, predictability from the future, regardless of operationalization, emerges as the strongest probabilistic correlate of reduced durations in our analysis, followed by unigram predictability.
+By comparison, predictability from the past shows a small albeit robust effect across all model variants.

-First, we find that both relative backward predictability and conditional PMI show qualitatively similar behavior: both measures exhibit an inverse relationship with word duration in line with the previously observed backward predictability effect.
-However, the two measures of future context predictability diverge quantitatively.
-Our analysis revealed that relative backward predictability provided a better fit to word durations than conditional PMI.
-This was corroborated by a further observation that in the model with both measures, relative backward predictability emerges as the strongest contextual predictor of word duration, followed by forward predictability and conditional PMI.
-Despite this, a model of word durations with both relative backward predictability and conditional PMI showed a significant improvement in goodness of fit, which suggests that conditional PMI and relative backward predictability are not redundant predictors.
-That is, conditional PMI contributes complementary information beyond what is accounted for by relative backward predictability.
-This result indicates that word duration is influenced to some extent by the predictability of the word given both the past and the future \emph{jointly}, beyond what could be explained by predictability from the past and future separately.
+However, the two operationalizations of future context predictability diverge quantitatively.
+Our model comparisons reveal that relative backward predictability provides a better fit to word durations than conditional PMI.
+This pattern is further supported by the observation that, in the model including both measures, relative backward predictability emerges as the strongest contextual predictor of word duration, whereas conditional PMI shows a smaller effect than both relative backward and unigram predictability.
+It should be noted, however, that backward predictability does not subsume conditional PMI in explaining variance in word duration, as including conditional PMI still yields a significant gain in explanatory power.
+This suggests that the two operationalizations of future-context predictability are non-redundant variables: conditional PMI contributes complementary information above and beyond what is captured by relative backward predictability.
+In other words, word duration is influenced to some extent by the predictability of the word given both the past and the future \emph{jointly}, beyond what could be explained by predictability from the past and future separately.
 We revisit the discussion about these two measures in Sections \ref{sec:study2-discussion} and \ref{sec:general-discussion}.